One of the terms used often in small business accounting is double entry bookkeeping, but what does it mean?

-A business buys stock for £500 using his bank account; two things need to happen – the bank balance needs to be reduced by £500, and the stock or inventory needs to be increased by £500.
+A business buys stock for £700 using its bank account; two things need to happen – the bank balance needs to be reduced by £700, and the stock or inventory needs to be increased by £700.

-A business invoices a customer (the debtor) for services of £200 for payment at a later date.
-Increase the customer account by £200 (Debit), and increase sales by £200, the sales figure will make up part of the retained earnings on the balance sheet which will be posted as a credit.
+Our second double entry bookkeeping example is for a business that invoices a customer (the debtor) for services of £200 for payment at a later date.
+Increase the accounts receivable account by £200 (Debit), and increase sales by £200; the sales figure will make up part of the retained earnings on the balance sheet, which will post as a credit.

 Double Entry Bookkeeping System

-There are many different software packages which will complete bookkeeping for you.
-For most businesses, there are several choices these include using Excel, QuickBooks, Sage or online accounting services.
 The advantage of software for your accounts is that the figures are calculated for you.
 As you complete your transaction, the numbers automatically post to the accounts.
 An example of this is if you raise an invoice on a customer.
-By completing an invoice from the software will automatically complete the posting for you and increase your sales and also increase your customer’s balance.
+Completing an invoice from the software will automatically complete the posting for you, increase your sales, and increase your customer’s balance.

-Further reading is available on the Accounting Coach website.
+Further reading on double entry accounting is available on the Accounting Coach website.